kingassune/secrethippoproject/auditChanges.md

 ## Rounding guard in magicPounder.underlyingToShares can DoS user syncs and staking flows

 ✘ Intentional.
 Even if shares become 100 times more valuable than underlying, it only prevents sub-100 wei changes.
-This is to prevent syncing a balance without actually removing shares, if a user makes too small of an adjustment.
+This is to prevent claiming/syncing a balance without actually removing shares, if a user makes too small of an adjustment.
+Maybe I'm thinking about this incorrectly?

 ## Harvest DoS if any strategy lacks harvester mapping